 - High blood pressure, high cholesterol and heart disease

-For additional information about breastfeeding education or support opportunities, please contact lactation consultants Carol Leonard, RNC, IBCLC, RLC, or Karen Van Trieste, RNC, IBCLC at the Birthing Center, 410-822-1000, Ext.
+For additional information about breastfeeding education or support opportunities, please contact lactation consultant Carol Leonard, RNC, IBCLC, RLC at the Birthing Center, 410-822-1000, ext.
 5700 or 5535.

 - Craig's Pharmacy